omnistrate/ctl/mkdocs/docs/omnistrate-ctl_build.md

 ### Options

 ```
       --description string                    Description of the service
+      --env-var stringArray                   Used together with --image flag.
+Provide environment variables in the format --env-var KEY1:VALUE1 --env-var KEY2:VALUE2
       --environment string                    Name of the environment to build the service in (default "Dev")
       --environment-type string               Type of environment.
 Valid options include: 'dev', 'prod', 'qa', 'canary', 'staging', 'private') (default "dev")
   -f, --file string                           Path to the docker compose file
   -h, --help                                  help for build
+      --image string                          Provide the complete image repository URL with the image name and tag (e.g., docker.io/namespace/my-image:v1.2)
+      --image-registry-auth-password string   Used together with --image flag.
+Provide the password to authenticate with the image registry if it's a private registry
+      --image-registry-auth-username string   Used together with --image flag.
+Provide the username to authenticate with the image registry if it's a private registry
   -i, --interactive                           Interactive mode
   -n, --name string                           Name of the service
       --release                               Release the service after building it
       --release-as-preferred                  Release the service as preferred after building it
       --release-description string            Custom description of the release version
       --release-name string                   Custom description of the release version.
 Deprecated: use --release-description instead
       --service-logo-url string               URL to the service logo
   -s, --spec-type string                      Spec type (default "DockerCompose")
 ```

 ### Options inherited from parent commands